 With a true rackless bikepacking setup there’s no convenient rear rack to bungee a tent to.
 You’re limited to a seat bag, frame bag, handlebar bag, and maybe (but ideally not) a small backpack.
 That two person tent, with its bulky cylindrical shape and awkwardly long poles, may not fit in any of those places.
 Even your svelte lightweight solo tent (like my favorite) might not fit!
 What to do?

 One of the many fun things about bikepacking is, there’s no one right way to do it.
 There are as many packing methods as there are combinations of riders, gear collections, and sizes and shapes of bike.
 It’s a puzzle, an invitation to get creative, an opportunity to show off our quirky ingenuity.

 I get it though, sometimes we need a little inspiration, or at least the comfort of knowing someone else, somewhere, has tried this before.
-So in this post I offer you an extremely thorough list of ways to carry a tent while bikepacking.
+So in this post I offer you a thorough list of ways to carry a tent while bikepacking.

 Best Tents for Bikepacking?

 My analytics tell me that many people end up on this page through searches for things like “bikepacking tents.”
 I like to give my readers what they’re looking for!
-So, before getting into the details of how to carry your tent, here’s a quick overview of important considerations for choosing a bikepacking tent.
+So, before getting into the details of how to carry your tent, here’s a quick overview of important considerations if you’re choosing a tent for bikepacking.

 The tent you already have.

 If you haven’t bikepacked much before but have an old backpacking tent sitting around, I’d encourage you to just get out there with the tent you have.
 After one or two short trips you’ll have a much better sense of what you need and like.

 If you’re worried it’s too big or heavy, that’s what the rest of this post is for!
 Read below to learn how you can carry a big or bulky tent on your bike.